 Silke EVERS, Soprano (Germany)

 Silke Evers studied singing and singing education at the Cologne Conservatory with Hans Sotin and Klesie Kelly and then moved to Düsseldorf for the concert exam to Michaela Krämer.
 She has received numerous scholarships and first prizes, from the German Study Foundation to the Lions Club Song Competition.
 Concert tours took her beyond Europe to Brazil and India, and the city of Bonn's cultural department sent her to Iceland for a song recital in autumn 2002.
 In the field of baroque music, for which she trained with Kai Wessel, Barbara Schlick, Günther Höller and Konrad Junghänel, she managed a wide repertoire.
 She is again engaged as a soloist by the baroque ensemble Concerto Köln.
-In the opera field Silke Evers was already heard in major leading roles, so u. a. as Gretel ("Hansel and Gretel"), Susanna ("Figaro's Wedding") and Anna ("The Merry Wives of Windsor" together with Kurt Moll as Falstaff).
+In the opera field Silke Evers was already heard in major leading roles, i. a. as Gretel ("Hansel and Gretel"), Susanna ("Figaro's Wedding") and Anna ("The Merry Wives of Windsor" together with Kurt Moll as Falstaff).
 As a guest she was obliged to the opera houses of Bonn and Hagen.
 In Münster, Silke Evers sang Marie in "Zar und Zimmermann".

 Wiebke tom Dieck, Piano (Germany)